harendra-kumar/concise-haskell/semantics.rst

 with root on top.
 Outside-in reduction of an expression ensures that a subexpression will `never` be computed if it is not used in the expression.

-How will (A or B) where A and B are redexes and we will know whether they are TRUE or FALSE only after evaluating them.
+How does (A OR B) get evaluated where A and B are redexes?
+We will know whether they are TRUE or FALSE only after evaluating them.
 Which one gets evaluated first?

 Default semantics:

-* pattern matching is strict by default (WHNF)
+* pattern matching in case (and function definitions) is strict (WHNF)
-* case expression
+* However pattern matching in let and where is lazy
+* strict pattern match is the only way to strictness

 Strict and Non-strict functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^